sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 - Example:
   ```
-   root@sonic-s6100-07:~#config snmpagentaddress add -v mgmt -p 123 21.22.13.14
+   admin@sonic:~$ sudo config snmpagentaddress add -v mgmt -p 123 21.22.13.14

-   For this example, configuration goes into /etc/snmp/snmpd.conf inside snmp docker as follows.
+  Note: For this example, configuration goes into /etc/snmp/snmpd.conf inside snmp docker as follows.
 When "-v" parameter is not used, the additional "%" in the following line will not be present.

    agentAddress 21.22.13.14:123%mgmt
   ```